dotnet/designs/accepted/single-file/staging.md

 * Bundler tool can be used as-is for most further stages
 * Provides ability to develop test infrastructure and prototypes

-## 2. Run from Bundle: MSIL
+## 2. Run from Bundle: IL

 ### 2.1 Description

 This stage improves on Stage 1 in that

-* MSIL files bundled into the single-file will load and execute directly from the executable.
+* IL files bundled into the single-file will load and execute directly from the executable.
 * Native libraries will still need to
 	* Remain in the publish directory unmerged, or
 	* Extracted to the disk like the previous self-extractor stage